camunda/camunda-docs/versioned_docs/version-8.0/components/integration-framework/connectors/custom-built-connectors/connector-sdk.md

 }
 ```

-You can easily deserialize these authentication properties into a domain object using the SDK.
+You can deserialize these authentication properties into a domain object using the SDK.
-Have a look at the [input data](#input-data) section for further insights.
+Visit the [input data](#input-data) section for further details.

 Connectors that offer any kind of result from their invocation should allow users to configure
 how to map the result into their processes.
-Therefore, connector templates can reuse the two
+Therefore, Connector templates can reuse the two
 recommended objects, **Result Variable** and **Result Expression**:

 ```json